skjolber/json-log-filter/README.md

 ### Path syntax
 A simple syntax is supported, where each path segment corresponds to a `field name`.
 Expressions are case-sensitive.
 Supported syntax:

-    $.my.field.name
+    /my/field/name

 with support for wildcards;

-    $.my.field.*
+    /my/field/*

 or a simple any-level field name search

-    $..myFieldName
+    //myFieldName

 The filters within this library support using multiple expressions at once.
+Note that path expressions are see through arrays.

 ### Max path matches
 Configure max path matches; so that filtering stops after a number of matches.
 This means the __filter speed can be increased considerably if the number of matches is known to be a fixed number__; and will approach pass-through performance if those matches are in the beginning of the document.